 Every single person you meet is a potential lead, from the flight attendant on your airplane to the person in line behind you at the bank.
 Converse with strangers and tell them about what you do.
-While some might bring you clients, others might offer brilliant ideas that can take your business in a whole new direction.
+While some might bring you clients, others might offer brilliant ideas to take your business in a whole new direction.

 While you may have had one thing in mind when you just started, an entirely different direction might ultimately prove your yellow brick road to success.
-Be open to new ideas, new markets and new ways of doing things.
-Don’t be afraid to experiment.
+Be open to new ideas, new markets, and new ways of doing things.
+Don't be afraid to experiment.

 Never get stuck in the groove – even when things are working great.
 Always ask yourself questions and push yourself to grow.

-It’s far easier to close a deal with a past customer than to start from scratch with new ones.
-Stay in touch with your past customers and be on the lookout for opportunities to work with them again.
+It's far easier to close a deal with a past customer than to start from scratch with new ones.
+Stay in touch with your past customers, and be on the lookout for opportunities to work with them again.

-Expectations are everything and you want your customers to be overjoyed with the results of working with you.
-Don’t promise them something you can’t deliver on.
+Expectations are everything, and you want your customers to be overjoyed with the results of working with you.
+Don't promise them something you can't deliver on.
 Keep expectations reasonable and impress them at the end by over-delivering.

 Forget Kim Kardashian.
 You want to make every customer feel like a star.
 Make time for their phone calls, answer their every question and cater to their whims, within reason.
 Happy past clients are the key to your future business.

 Word of mouth advertising is still the most effective, which is why a VIP treatment for every customer makes a huge difference!
-Your customer base will grow exponentially over time if your clients were impressed with what you offered.
+Your customer base will grow exponentially over time if your clients are impressed with what you offered.

 Be an expert at what you do.
 If you can't do it well, it's not worth going into business.
 The product or service you deliver should be truly excellent.

-You don’t need to work with every customer.
+You don't need to work with every customer.
 You want to work with people who you know will walk away satisfied.
-If a client seems difficult to please or wants something that you aren’t sure you can provide, it’s better to walk away beforehand than to disappoint them in the end.
-Plus, you’ll earn loads of karma points for your honesty when you gently recommend they work with someone else
+If a client seems difficult to please or wants something that you aren't sure you can provide, it's better to walk away beforehand than to disappoint them in the end.
+Plus, you'll earn loads of karma points for your honesty when you gently recommend they work with someone else.

 Much needed rest, that is.
 Be sure to get it and, regardless of how busy you are, don't forget to take time away from work.
 Burnout is a big risk for small business owners, so be sure to give yourself the TLC you need.